surajssd/blog_contents/content/post/2021/06/reading-devices.md

 ## Conclusion

 I hope this blog gave you an understanding of what device suits what kind of book or content consumption.
-To summarise, I use a Kindle e-reader for all the fiction, non-fiction, philosophy, psychology, etc., genre books. iPad for technical books, blogs, emails, video etc. Phone for Kindle books, blogs, emails and audiobooks.
+To summarise, I use a Kindle e-reader for all the fiction, non-fiction, philosophy, psychology, etc., genre books. iPad for technical books, research papers, blogs, emails, video etc. Phone for Kindle books, blogs, emails and audiobooks.
 The laptop is for studying stuff, especially when I need to do hands-on while learning something.